sizovs/boring-stack/README.md

 * Playwright for E2E tests
 * SQLite with better-sqlite3 for DB access w/o ORMs and query builders
 * Litestream for streaming DB replication
+* Caddy for zero-downtime deployments and and automatic TLS

 ☺️ The dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.